Wave computation on the Poincar\'e dodecahedral space: Numerical calculations

 \subsection{Time resolution}

-In order to see the stability of our method, we compute $E_d(t)$, the discretized energy at the time $t$:
+In order to see the stability of our method, we compute $E_d(t)$, the discrete energy associated to our numerical scheme at the time $t$:

-It is well known that our scheme is conservative, hence $E_d$ must be invariant all along the resolution: this is the case.
-For example, with the previous initial data and the use of the mesh $F089$, we obtain:
+It is well known that our scheme is conservative, hence $E_d$ must be invariant as a fonction of time: this is the case in our calculations.
+For example, with the previous initial data and the use of the mesh F089 (see \Tref{Meshes}), we obtain:

-Here are some characteristic pictures for a centered initial data.
-At each time there are a view of the solution on $\partial \mathcal{F}_v$, and on a cutting plane ($z=0$).
+The solution varies extremely fast as can be seen on \Fref{Gnuplot}.
+This was expected since eigenvalues are large.

-The solution varies extremely fast as you can see on the next picture.
-This was expected since eignenvalues are large.
+\Fref{InitCentr}, \Fref{InitExc} and \Fref{InitSum2} contain some characteristic pictures for a given initial data.
+At each time there are a view of the solution on $\partial \mathcal{F}_v$, and, in a bounding box, a view on a cutting plane.
+On \Fref{InitExc} we can observe that the equivalence relation is satisfied.
+Progressively, equivalent faces are in the support of the solution and we have $\psi(t,x)=\psi(t,y)\neq 0$ for any equivalent points $x$ and $y$ of $\partial \mathcal{F}_v $.
+On \Fref{InitSum2} the cutting plane is the same as in \Fref{InitSum}.
+At $t=0.17$ we can observe that another non zero zone appears at the top left: it's around an equivalent vertex.
+The two initial non zero zones stay complementary of each other, as it can be seen on all the pictures.